Predicting the future of business spend, faster

 Successful collaboration relies on a mutual foundation of trust.
 Past experiences, competitive pressures, or concerns about unequal benefits can seed mistrust between partners, making it difficult for everyone to fully commit to the strategy.
 Establishing trust might mean sacrificing one area (like price point, for example) for the benefit of another (like building a long-term relationship with a supplier that’s reliable for on-time delivery).

-Global complexity
+Global complexity and compliance

 To set your strategy up for success, focus on: